-The Company's Board of Directors convenes regular meetings (nine meetings were held in FY2018), and also convenes extraordinary meetings on a flexible basis (one meeting was held in FY2018), as necessary, to deliberate and decide on matters required by laws and regulations and the Articles of Incorporation, as well as important management matters.
+The Company's Board of Directors convenes regular meetings (nine meetings were held in FY2019), and also convenes extraordinary meetings on a flexible basis (one meeting was held in FY2019), as necessary, to deliberate and decide on matters required by laws and regulations and the Articles of Incorporation, as well as important management matters.
 Outside Directors utilize their wealth of management experience to contribute to appropriate decision-making and supervision of management by the Board of Directors, from their respective perspectives.
-In FY2018, the Board of Directors deliberated and decided on important investment and loan projects in Japan and overseas, the strategies and issues of each business division, and other important matters.
+In FY2019, the Board of Directors deliberated and decided on important investment and loan projects in Japan and overseas, the strategies and issues of each business division, and other important matters.

-Attendance at the Board of Directors meetings by Directors and Audit & Supervisory Board Members in FY2018 was as follows:
+Attendance at the Board of Directors meetings by Directors and Audit & Supervisory Board Members in FY2019 was as follows:

-Chairman Tadashi Shiraishi 10/10 times

-President & CEO Takahiro Yanai 10/10 times

-Deputy President Toshimitsu Urabe 10/10 times

-Senior Managing Director Tsuyoshi Nonoguchi 10/10 times

-Managing Director Hiroto Yamashita 10/10 times

-Managing Director Yoichi Shimoyama 8/8 times

-Outside Director Teruyuki Minoura 10/10 times

-Outside Director Toshio Haigou 9/10 times

-Outside Director Kiyoshi Kojima 10/10 times

-Outside Director Shinya Yoshida 7/10 times

-Outside Director Naomi Hayashi 7/8 times

-Full-time Audit & Supervisory Board Member Akira Hane 10/10 times Full-time Audit & Supervisory Board Member Naohito Suzuki 10/10 times Full-time Audit & Supervisory Board Member Naoki Matsumuro 8/8 times Outside Audit & Supervisory Board Member Shoji Tokumitsu 10/10 times Outside Audit & Supervisory Board Member Shota Yasuda 10/10 times Outside Audit & Supervisory Board Member Hiroyasu Nakata 8/8 times Outside Audit & Supervisory Board Member Hiroshi Minagawa 10/10 times
+Chairman Tadashi Shiraishi 10/10 times President & CEO Takahiro Yanai 10/10 times Deputy President Toshimitsu Urabe 10/10 times Senior Managing Director Tsuyoshi Nonoguchi 10/10 times Managing Director Yoichi Shimoyama 10/10 times Outside Director Teruyuki Minoura 10/10 times Outside Director Toshio Haigou 8/10 times Outside Director Mitsumasa Icho 8/8 times Outside Director Naomi Hayashi 9/10 times Full-time Audit & Supervisory Board Member Naohito Suzuki 10/10 times Full-time Audit & Supervisory Board Member Shuji Miake 8/8 times Full-time Audit & Supervisory Board Member Naoki Matsumuro 10/10 times Outside Audit & Supervisory Board Member Shota Yasuda 9/10 times Outside Audit & Supervisory Board Member Hiroyasu Nakata 8/10 times Outside Audit & Supervisory Board Member Hiroshi Minagawa 10/10 times

-Attendance of newly-appointed Directors and Audit & Supervisory Board Members after their election at the General Meeting of Shareholders in June 2018
+Attendance of newly-appointed Directors and Audit & Supervisory Board Members after their election at the General Meeting of Shareholders in June 2019

 In addition, the Company has introduced an executive officer system, in order to further enhance and invigorate the functions of the Board of Directors by clarifying its roles and responsibilities through reinforcement of the management decision-making and supervisory functions and the separation of the functions related to the execution of business.
-Since June 25, 2019, the number of Directors has stood at nine, including four Outside Directors, while the number of Executive Officers has stood at 37, including four who concurrently serve as Directors.
+Since June 24, 2020, the number of Directors has stood at nine, including four Outside Directors, while the number of Executive Officers has stood at 39, including four who concurrently serve as Directors.